NVIDIA GPU – ONE PLATFORM. UNLIMITED DATA CENTER ACCELERATION.

 In today’s world, Deep Learning is becoming essential in many segments of the industry.
 For instance, Deep Learning is key in voice and image recognition where the machine must learn while gaining input.
 Writing algorithms for machines to learn from data is a difficult task, but NVIDIA has written a Deep Learning SDK to provide the tools necessary to help design code to run on GPUs.

+OpenACC is a user-driven directive-based performance-portable parallel programming model.
+It is designed for scientists and engineers interested in porting their codes to a wide-variety of heterogeneous HPC hardware platforms and architectures with significantly less programming effort than required with a low-level model. .
 The OpenACC Directives can be a powerful tool in porting a user’s application to run on GPU servers.
-There are two key features to OpenACC and that are that is it easy, and portable.
-Applications that use OpenACC can not only run on NVIDIA GPUs, but it can run on other GPUs and CPUs as well.
+There are two key features to OpenACC: easy of use and portability.
+Applications that use OpenACC can not only run on NVIDIA GPUs, but it can run on other GPUs, X86 CPUs & POWER CPUs, as well.